Florida Labor Laws Guide

 Breaks for Florida minors

-All minors who work more than four hours continuously are entitled to a 30-minute meal break whether the school is in session or not.
+Minors who work more than 4 hours continuously are entitled to a 30-minute meal break whether the school is in session or not.

 Prohibited occupations for Florida minors